Sessional Lecturer, Conducting

 Weimann was born in 1965 in Munich, where he studied the organ, church music, musicology (with a summa con laude thesis on Bach’s secco recitatives), theatre, medieval Latin, and jazz piano, supported by a variety of federal scholarships for the highly talented.
 In addition to his studies, he has attended numerous master classes in harpsichord and historical performance.
 To ground himself further in the roots of western music, he became intensively involved, over the course of several years, with Gregorian chant.
 In 1997, his group Le Nuove Musiche won first prize at the Premio Bonporti music competition in Rovereto, Italy.

 From 1990 to 1995, Weimann taught music theory, improvisation, and Jazz at the Munich Musikhochschule.
 Since 1998, he has been giving master classes in harpsichord and historical performance practice at institutions such as Lunds University in Malmö and the Bremen Musikhochschule, and also at North American universities such as Berkeley (University of California), Dartmouth College in New Hampshire, McGill in Montreal, and Mount Allison in New Brunswick.
-Since 2007 he has been conducted several acclaimed opera productions at the Amherst Early Music Festival.
+Since 2007 he has conducted several acclaimed opera productions at the Amherst Early Music Festival.
 For half a decade, he has been teaching early music performance practice to voice and instrumental students at the Université de Montréal, as well as conducting the Baroque opera programme, for example, in the celebrated Monteverdi’s Poppea.
 Singers of note, such as those with the Atélier Lyrique de Montréal and other opera studios, seek his services as a vocal coach and he was in charge of harpsichord instruction at McGill University in 2013-2014.

 Alexander Weimann lives with his wife, three children and pets in Vancouver, and tries to spend as much time as possible in his garden and kitchen.